We figure out what your students need and personalize reading to their level.

 Easily shareable reports let you give coaches and admin digestible visual data about how your students are progressing.

-Get Rocketlit and History for use in your classroom for two whole months, absolutely free.
+Get Rocketlit Science and History for use in your classroom for two whole months, absolutely free.

 It’s a resource students have been motivated to read because the articles are interesting and well-written.
 It is rewarding to see that after reading the articles and taking the free response questions, they do understand the concepts.